jmcolella/job_queue_project/README.md

 This project includes reference implementations written in Ruby and Javascript (with Node), our two most-used languages at Custora.
 You can find them under the reference_implementations folder.
-These implementations are given only for example purposes, and there is no requirement that you start by using one.
-They are intentionally simple, but using them will give you a head start in terms of connecting to the variouls API endpoints.
+These implementations are given only for example purposes, and there is no requirement that you start by using one, or even that your use one of these languages.
+They are intentionally simple, but using them will give you a head start in terms of connecting to the various API endpoints.

 ## Expectations ##

 There is no need for you to work on this project until you get a perfect score.
 We're looking for your code to be well organized and for you to have put some effort into finding a good solution to the problem, but you shouldn't spend more than a couple of hours on this project.
+You may implement it in any language you like.
 This is intended to be a fun opportunity for you to showcase your skills rather than a contest to see who can get the highest score.

 ## Submitting Your Project ##

-When you've completed your project, zip up the code and email it to aubrey@custora.com.
+When you've completed your project, zip up the code and a brief explanation of your solution and email it to aubrey@custora.com.
 We will take a look at it within a couple of days and get back to you.

 ## Trouble?
 Problems?
 Questions? ##